Mirantis/fuel-docs/pages/install-guide/networks.rst

 Fuel operates with following logical networks:

-**Fuel** network
+**Admin (PXE)** network
-  Used for internal Fuel communications only and PXE booting (untagged on the scheme);
+  Physical network used for internal Fuel communications only and PXE booting (untagged on the scheme);

-**Public** network
+**Public** (**External**) network
+  Virtual OpenStack network.
+May be mapped to detached physical interface.
-  Is used to get access from virtual machines to outside, Internet or office network (VLAN 101 on the scheme);
+  Is used to get access from virtual machines to outside, Internet or office network (VLAN 100 on the scheme);

 **Floating** network
-  Used to get access to virtual machines from outside (shared L2-interface with Public network; in this case it's VLAN 101);
+  Virtual OpenStack network.
+IP address range of Public (External) network used to get access to virtual machines from outside (shared L2-interface with Public network; in this case it's VLAN 100);

 **Management** network
+  Virtual OpenStack network.
+May be mapped to detached physical interface.
-  Is used for internal OpenStack communications (VLAN 102 on the scheme);
+  Is used for internal OpenStack communications (VLAN 101 on the scheme);

 **Storage** network
+  Virtual OpenStack network.
+May be mapped to detached physical interface.
-  Is used for Storage traffic (VLAN 103 on the scheme);
+  Is used for Storage traffic (VLAN 102 on the scheme).
+OpenStack documentation mention this network as **Data Network**;

 **Fixed** network
+  Virtual OpenStack network.
+May be mapped to detached physical interface.
+  Exist if Nova Network is used to manage OpenStack networks.
-  One (for flat mode) or more (for VLAN mode) virtual machines networks (VLAN 104 on the scheme).
+  One (for flat mode) or more (for VLAN mode) virtual machines networks (VLAN 103 on the scheme);

+**Private** network
+  Virtual OpenStack network.
+May be mapped to detached physical interface.
+  Exists if Neutron with VLAN segmentation is used to manage OpenStack networks.
+  Neutron virtual network - similar to Fixed network in Nova Network, but without any access from outside.
+This network address range is used to create virtual networks for VMs inside tenants;

 Mapping logical networks to physical interfaces on servers
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Fuel allows you to use different physical interfaces to handle different types of traffic.
-When a node is added to the environment, click at the bottom line of the node icon.
+When a node is added to the environment, click at the Gear icon of the node bar.
 In the detailed information window, click the "Configure Interfaces" button to open the physical interfaces configuration screen.

 .. image:: /_images/network_settings.jpg